galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

 kubectl apply -f helm-grant-role.yaml
 ```

-Install WebLogic Operator, The operator’s Helm chart is located in the
+Install the WebLogic Operator, the Operator’s Helm chart is located in the
 `kubernetes/charts/weblogic-operator` directory.
-Please check helm version
+Please check the Helm version
-first if you are using Azure Cloud Shell, and run the corresponding
+first if you are using the Azure Cloud Shell, and run the corresponding
 command.

 ```